Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Effective superpotential for theories

 where $N_1$ and $N_2$ are the dimensions of the fundamental representations of $G_1$ and $G_2$, respectively.
 At this point we can define the generic n-th 1-loop contribution as

 and sum all the contributions to get

-where in the first step we used the fact that $\mathcal S_n= \frac{1}{n!}\left(-\frac{1}{2}\right)^n(2n-2)!!=\frac{1}{2n}$.
+where in the first step we used the fact that $\mathcal S_n= \frac{1}{n!}\left(-\frac{1}{2}\right)^n(2n-2)!!=\frac{(-1)^n}{2n}$.

 We now switch to the case of $SU(2)\times SU(2)$ gauge group and note few properties intrinsic to this case, which are helpful to further simplify the result.
-In this special case $M$, $N$, and $G$ are all three by three diagonal matrices therefore they all commute.
-In fact, by considering the expressions in (\ref{matrices}), we have
+In this special case $M$, $N$, and $G$ are all three by three diagonal matrices, therefore they all commute.
+In fact, the expressions in (\ref{matrices}) imply

 Hence we obtain

 Taking into account that the eigenvalues of $G^T G$ are given by

 and introducing the notation